MicrosoftDocs/win32/desktop-src/medfound/mf-sd-asf-streambitrates-bitrate-attribute.md

 ---
-Description: Specifies the average bit rate, in bits per second, of a stream in an Advanced Systems Format (ASF) file.
+description: Specifies the average bit rate, in bits per second, of a stream in an Advanced Systems Format (ASF) file.
 This attribute corresponds to the Stream Bitrate Properties Object defined in the ASF specification. ms.assetid: 7ec6004f-c71b-413f-b2fd-dc03a5bf8c57
 title: MF_SD_ASF_STREAMBITRATES_BITRATE attribute (Wmcontainer.h)
 ms.topic: reference